 The Preconditioned Conjugate-Gradient Solver (PCG) Package is fully documented in (Hill, 1990).
 The PCG solver incorporates two forms of the Preconditioned Conjugate-Gradient method: the Modified Incomplete Cholesky and the Polynomial methods.
-Knowledge of the details of these methods generally is not necessary.
-The most important aspect is that the Modified Incomplete Cholesky method is almost always faster.
-The Polynomial method is potentially faster only on parallel computers where some of the work can be performed simultaneously on multiple processors.
+Knowledge of the details of these for specifying the following required input parameters:

-This package is deactivated if the Upstream Weighting (UPW) Package is selected as the internal flow package, see Section 0 for details.
+This package is deactivated if the Upstream Weighting (UPW) Package is selected as the internal flow package.
+See Page 30 for details about internal flow package.